esports-manager/esports-manager/README.md

 **NOTE:** *THIS PROJECT IS STILL UNDER DEVELOPMENT, AND IS NOT READY FOR GAMEPLAY YET.*

+**This project is going through a rework.
+Lots of things are broken and might not even compile right now.
+If you want to try out the last working Debug version, check out the master branch.**

 ![eSports Manager Logo](esm/res/images/logo/esportsmanager.png)

 # eSports Manager